Cineaste

 Data Access

-This app uses SQLite for data access.
-The .mlist files are actually SQLite databases which you can open in e.g. DB Browser for SQLite and browse like any other relational database, although looking through data is quite inconvenient there.
+This app uses for data access.
+The .mlist files are which you can open in e.g. and browse like any other relational database, although looking through data is quite inconvenient there.

 The file make-up is quite straightforward.
 Just look at table definitions in DB Browser for SQLite or another app to see their structure and relations.